Transcript – 7 Quick Conversion Optimization Strategies

 Number five is to ensure you have a strong brand identity.
 You will be absolutely surprised how many websites I’ve seen that don’t have a logo, or a brand, or anything to define themselves differently in any way, shape or form.
 What they might have is just a text area saying what their business name is, or an inconsistent on old brand, or things that don’t quite add up on their page.

 Now a person browsing isn’t probably going to go to just your site but also go to your competitors’ sites as well.
 It’s so important to make sure you have a strong branch that can really stick into the user’s mind because that opens up other avenues as well in the future for things like remarketing, so they see your brand over and over again and get used to seeing you guys in their industry.
 Make sure your logo and your brand is fantastic.
 If you can’t do it yourself, there are numbers and hundreds of agencies out there that can help you get that right.

 Onto number six, and that is if you can’t make the sale, try to add value.
 Now, what do I mean by that?
-What I mean is if somebody isn’t going to get in contact with you, or call your number up because they’re not quite sure the purchase, they’re not quite there yet, add value to the user by offering them something for free.
+What I mean is if somebody isn’t going to get in contact with you, or call your number up because they’re not quite sure about making the purchase, they’re not quite there yet, add value to the user by offering them something for free.
 Now, in exchange for this free asset, it might be a white paper explaining how your industry trends are going, it could be some insight or some analysis, in exchange for giving the user this piece of information, you get their contact details, so it starts a conversation.